Ruhul-Quddus-Tamim/Manifold-Constrained-Hyper-Connections/README.md

 ## Model Architecture

-We now implement the core components of the mHC architecture.
+Implement the core components of the mHC architecture.
 The implementation is modular, allowing us to easily swap between `StandardConnection`, `HCModule`, and `mHCModule`.

 ### Core Components: